microsoft/rnx-kit/packages/cli/README.md

 work on upstreaming it to `@react-native-community/cli`, along with supporting libraries for package configuration and Metro plugins.

-TODO: add support for --transformer (will this conflict with --tree-shake?)

 ### Example Commands

 ```bash